Hiring a Contractor

 - Not using wet-rated GFCI in the bathroom

-While I am familiar with many things related to constructions, I would have never caught these things.
-Once done, they are not touched for years and if not done right can result in very expensive damages in terms of mold or structural changes.
-While permits may extend the timeline, I highly, highly recommend getting one when needed.
+While I am familiar with many things related to construction, I would have never caught these things.
+Once done, they are not touched for years and if not done right can result in very expensive damage in terms of mold or structural issues.
+While permits may extend the timeline, I highly recommend getting one when needed.

 To Sum It Up